Snow and Ice Control

 • Collectors (roads that connect local roads and streets with arterials) and the designated in and out route through each neighborhood.

-• Residential streets will be plowed after snowstorms that produce over six inches (changed from eight inches) of snow within one 24-hour period.
-Residential streets will only be plowed after the Tier 1, and Tier 2 routes are safe and completed.
-Tier 3 will be only one or two passes depending on the overall width of the streets.
+• Residential streets will be plowed after snowstorms that produce over six inches (changed from eight inches) of snow within a 24-hour period.
+Residential streets will only be plowed after the Tier 1 and Tier 2 routes are safe and completed.
+Tier 3 will be only one or two passes, depending on the overall width of the streets.

 NEW Tier 4

-• Ice Removal will occur if cold temperatures persist and snow may be hauled if there is considerable accumulation.
-Inlets will be cleared for optimal draining.
-Tier 4 will be activated after Tier 1, 2, and 3, are safe and completed.
+• Ice Removal will occur if cold temperatures persist, and snow may be hauled if there is considerable accumulation.
+Inlets will be cleared to ensure optimal drainage.
+Tier 4 will be activated after Tier 1, 2, and 3 are safe and completed.

-We have implemented a weather station in town to track snow conditions to better gauge resources needed to clear the roads faster and more efficiently.
-This weather station is equipped with a state-of-the-art sensor that can accurately measure temperature, humidity, wind speed, and precipitation levels.
+We have installed a weather station and cameras in town to track snow conditions and better gauge the resources needed to clear the roads faster and more efficiently.
+This weather station is equipped with a state-of-the-art sensor that accurately measures temperature, humidity, wind speed, and precipitation.

 Reminders about residential street plowing: